 Reimbursement Depends on Health Insurer

-Foods containing CBD are currently on the rise, and therefore the subject is much discussed.
-However, foods containing cannabinoids are not currently marketable in Germany due to the following reasons.
+Foods containing CBD are still on the rise, and therefore the subject is much discussed.
+However, foods containing cannabinoids are currently not marketable in Germany due to the following reasons.

 Food Containing Cannabinoids Is Considered “Novel Food”